 I was so mad at Morty and told him so.
 I told him that I was most likely going to give him away.
-If I was in a cartoon there would be steam coming out of my ears.
+If I was in a cartoon there would have been steam coming out of my ears.

-Tuesday evening was my zoom session with JH, with whom I practice Spiritual Direction.
-I sobbed and sobbed, asking JH if God was punishing me by giving me a Dog With Issues.
+Tuesday evening was my zoom session with Jinks (Hoffman), with whom I practice Spiritual Direction.
+I sobbed and sobbed, asking Jinks if God was punishing me by giving me a Dog With Issues.
 I felt stuck between a rock and a chew toy: I did not think I could endure living with Morty’s reactivity and also would not survive the grief of returning him.

 I consider most of my praying as really ‘placing my order with the Universe.’
-I even picture an angel with a small pad and pen like a waitress uses.
+I even picture an angel as waitress, with a small pad and pen.
 I pray for outcomes I’d like, I make requests and what I think are Helpful Suggestions.
 I am very busy talking to God.
-It is the listening part that I struggle with; the getting quiet and still.
+It is the listening that I struggle with; the getting quiet and still.
 The waiting.

 I cried some more.
 Deep belly cries.
-Partly about Morty, about missing my Pop, about all of the clients I talk to every day who are being evicted, who have lost family members, whose electricity has been cut off, who don’t have enough food.
+About Morty, about missing my Pop, about all of the clients I talk to every day who are being evicted, who have lost family members, whose electricity has been cut off, who don’t have enough food.

-The great thing about crying is that it clears out all of the feelings I’ve been schlepping around on the inside.
-While it isn’t so much fun when it’s happening, I always feel lighter afterwards, and tired, with a bit more clarity.
+The great thing about crying is that it clears out the feelings I’ve been schlepping around on the inside.
+While it isn’t so much fun when it’s happening, I always feel lighter afterwards, with a bit more clarity.

 It finally occurred to me on Thursday how reactive I am myself.
 The buzzers sounded and the lights flashed during my aha moment.
 Oysh.
 It is incredibly embarrassing to finally notice what is so damn obvious.
 I am not proud of how reactive I am nor the fact that I spend way more time apologizing for my behavior than I want to, which is not at all.

 When I was 17, I saw the movie Billy Jack and loved Jean.
 She was quiet and soft spoken.
 Plus she knew how to ride a horse.
 For the longest time I wanted to be like her.
-Over the years I’ve been told to lower my voice, stop making so much noise, get a grip, reel it in, calm down, don’t be so dramatic.
+Over the years I’ve been told to lower my voice, stop making so much noise, stop being so dramatic, get a grip, reel it in, calm down, dial it down, simmer down.

 How do I honor my big, bold spirit and also create more even keel?

-In my training with Bobbi I am working on walking Morty as I shorten the leash, tuck my elbow into my waist and move forward with my head up.
+In my training with Bobbi I am working on walking Morty by shortening the leash, tucking my elbow into my waist and moving forward with my head up.

-I am curious how to do this with myself.
-At the end of Postcards from the Edge, Gene Hackman makes a great speech to Meryl Streep about how change in real life takes time, it’s not like in the movies where it happens so quickly.
-You have a realization and then things unfold over time.
+I am curious about how to do this with myself.
+At the end of Postcards from the Edge, Gene Hackman makes a great speech to Meryl Streep about how change occurs by telling her that it’s not like in the movies where you have a realization and then suddenly life changes.
+He says that you have a realization and your life changes maybe a month later.

 So for now I am keeping Morty, who is having his third nap of the day as I write this.
 I wanted a dog that I could take on long walks, who was people-friendly, who would be easy.
 I ended up with a dog who challenges me at my very core.
 Go know.

 I am praying for help and for patience.
 For real.
-I am tuning in, waiting for what Anne Lamott calls my ‘next step of operating instructions.’
+I am tuning in, waiting for what Anne Lamott refers to as the next step of my ‘operating instructions.’